 The prognosis and how to prevent further problems

-Since urine in a cat’s blood can be the result of a large variety of diseases, it’s not possible to determine the prognosis, which can vary from very good to poor in most cases.
+Since cats can pee blood due to large variety of diseases, it’s not possible to determine the prognosis, which can vary from very good to poor in most cases.

 For example, feline idiopathic cystitis usually goes away if your are able to minimize your cat’s stress.
 Infections and inflammations are treated medically with good results, while another common cause, benign tumors in the urinary system, may be lethal, depending on how soon the treatment is started.

 The best answers to your questions can be provided by a veterinarian.
-Do not hesitate to make an appointment if your cat has blood in his urine, since this is a symptom that should never be taken lightly.
+Do not hesitate to make an appointment if your cat his peeing blood, since this is a symptom that should never be taken lightly.